samyilin/dotfiles/MacOS Notes.md

 # What is This?

 Some packages are essential for CLI in a modern MacOS system, including my own setup.

+There're some particularities about MacBook setup.

-Documenting them here.
+Documenting all of them here.

 ## 1. Neovim requirements